gvwilson/sensibleadventures/cloudherd/reboot.md

     *   Conversations at home
         *   Indy has Noxy make tea
         *   Gas shows up first: "We're being overrun!
 We have to do something!"
-            *   Gas puts something awful in his tea (not... too... serious)
+            *   Gas takes something eye-watering out of his pocket and puts it in his tea (lighten up the story)
+            *   Indy and Noxy groan
+            *   Noxy makes an excuse and escapes upstairs for a moment to get away from the smell
+            *   Brief description of her room - she opens her skylight a bit to let the smell out
         *   Fee shows up next: "They can't stay, daffodil."
             *   Mention Duck Droppings: "What would the other villages think?"
         *   Filler